-Collaborate with fellow teammates to share your personal skills in the analysis and reporting of your team’s discoveries.
+with your teammates and share your personal skills as you analyze and report your team’s discoveries.

 And however you spend your free time, you’ll be spending it with newfound friends.
 From climbing the rock wall to cooling off at the ice-skating rink or testing your skills on the FlowRider—it’s all waiting for you.
 Check out a full list of activities.